nodefruit/fruit/README.md

   }
 ```

-You can also insert many rows at the same time
+You can also insert multiple rows at the same time

 ```javascript
   var collectionName = 'users'